-- > Shirts with collars (including golf-style and button down), turtlenecks, and t-shirts with (finished) long or short-sleeves.
-All shirts are to completely cover the torso from the waistline to the collarbone. - > Jeans or pants (any style), that are worn at the waistline and that do not expose the undergarments. - > Shorts, skorts, skirts, or dresses (must conform to the above) with a tailored (finished) hem no shorter than finger-tip length and that do not expose undergarments.
+- Shirts with collars (including golf-style and button down), turtlenecks, and t-shirts with (finished) long or short-sleeves.
+All shirts are to completely cover the torso from the waistline to within a few inches of the collarbone. - Jeans or pants (any style), that are worn at the waistline and that do not expose the undergarments or skin above fingertip length. - Shorts, skorts, skirts, or dresses (must conform to the above) with a tailored (finished) hem no shorter than finger-tip length and that do not expose undergarments or skin above fingertip length.